LionelWu11282562/A-Two-Stage-Probability-Stratified-Method-for-Ambiguous-Dataset-Optimization/README.md

 \sum_{j=1}^{p}\beta_j^2
 ```

-The regularization parameter `λ` controls the overall penalty strength, while `α` controls the balance between L1 and L2 regularization.
+The regularization parameter `λ` controls the overall penalty strength, while `α` controls the relative contributions of L1 and L2 regularization.

 The pair `(α, λ)` is selected by 10-fold cross-validation.